tinuwalther/PSXiDiag/README.md

 # PSXiDiag

+We currently have ~130 ESXi Hosts across 8 vCenters in our environemnt.
+Whenerver I'm done with the visualization of it, it's already wrong and I can start again.
+Why doesn't PowerShell do this for me?
+That's why I wrote this framework.

-PSXiDiag builds VMware ESXiHost Inventory Diagrams with PowerShell and save it as Markdown-, HTML- or as CSV-File for Draw.IO.
+PSXiDiag builds VMware ESXiHost Inventory Diagrams with PowerShell and save it as Markdown-, or HTML-File with Mermaid Diagrams or as CSV-File for Draw.IO-Import.

  - [Markdown Class Diagram](#markdown-class-diagram)
  - [HTML Class Diagram](#html-class-diagram)